JokerL2/CryoAlign2/README.md

 # CryoAlign2

 CryoAlign2 is an alignment-based tool for global and local Cryo-EM density-map retrieval.
-It converts density maps into sampled point clouds, extracts structural keypoints, performs high-precision 3D alignment, and evaluates superimposed maps with a multidimensional similarity score.
+It converts density maps into sampled point clouds, extracts structural keypoints, performs 3D alignment, and evaluates aligned maps using configurable similarity scores.

-The sampling step is built into CryoAlign2.
-CPU sampling and local alignment can be accelerated with MPI, while CUDA sampling is available as an optional runtime mode.
+Sampling is built into CryoAlign2.
+CPU convolution and local alignment can be accelerated with MPI, while CUDA sampling is available as an optional runtime mode.

 ## Installation